What the New Testament Authors Really Cared About, 2d Edition

-With thanks to Kregel Publications for the review copy!
+Many thanks to the good folks at Kregel for this review copy!

 Αυτω η δοξα